-"Taxes," as Justice Holmes informed us long ago, "are what we pay for civilized society."1 It may surprise many that this price is extracted even from individuals in bankruptcy.
-Although the right to discharge in bankruptcy ensures an "honest but unfortunate debtor" a fresh start to begin anew his or her economic life, that right is tempered by the federal government's legitimate interest in protecting the public coffers by collecting taxes.
-The balance that the Bankruptcy Code2 and Internal Revenue Code3 strike between the competing interests of an individual debtor and the federal government insulates specific tax claims from the bankruptcy discharge.
-Under this compromise, only enumerated tax claims will survive a bankruptcy discharge in a chapter 11 case.4
+"Taxes," as Justice Holmes informed us long ago, "are what we pay for civilized society."
+It may surprise many that this price is extracted even from individuals in bankruptcy.
+Although the right to discharge in bankruptcy ensures an "honest but unfortunate debtor" a fresh start to begin anew his or her economic life, that right is tempered by the government's legitimate interest in protecting the public fisc by collecting taxes.
+The balance struck by the Bankruptcy Code and Internal Revenue Code between the competing interests of an individual debtor and the federal government insulates specific tax claims from the bankruptcy discharge.
+Under this compromise, only enumerated tax claims will survive a bankruptcy discharge in an individual debtor's bankruptcy 11 case.

-Recognizing that nondischargeable tax liabilities are inconsistent with the fresh start policy, Congress further attempted to alleviate some harshness through enactment of the Bankruptcy Tax Act of 1980 (BTA).5 Among other things, the BTA creates a separate taxable entity where an individual files for relief under either chapter 7 or 11 of the Bankruptcy Code6 and enables an individual chapter 7 or 11 debtor to elect to shorten and end the taxable year, thus shifting at least part of the current year taxes to the estate as a BC § 507(a)(8) priority claim.7 Nevertheless, certain tax claims designated as nondischargeable under BC § 523(a)(1) (such as
+Recognizing that nondischargeable tax liabilities are inconsistent with the fresh start policy, Congress further attempted to alleviate some harshness through enactment of the Bankruptcy Tax Act of 1980 ("BTA").
+Among other things, the BTA creates a separate taxable entity where an individual files for relief under either chapter 7 or 11 of the BC and enables an individual chapter 7 or 11 debtor to elect to shorten and end the taxable year, thus shifting at least part of the current year taxes to the estate as a BC section 507(a)(8) priority claim.
+Nevertheless, certain tax claims designated as nondischargeable under BC section 523(a)(1)

-1Compania General de Tabacos de Filipinas v.
+Compania General de Tabacos de Filipinas v.
 Collector of Internal Revenue, 275 U.S. 87, 100 (1927)(dissenting opinion).

-211 U.S.C. § 101 et seq.
+&lt;sup>211 U.S.C. § 101 et seq.
 In these materials, the Bankruptcy Code is also referred to as "BC."

-3Title 26, United States Code.
+&lt;sup>3Title 26, United States Code.
 In these materials, the Internal Revenue Code is also referred to as "IRC."

-$^{^{4}}$ 11 U.S.C. § 523(a)(1)(identifying those tax claims that are nondischargeable by an individual debtor in a chapter 7 or 11 case).
+&lt;sup>411 U.S.C. § 523(a)(1)(identifying those tax claims that are nondischargeable by an individual debtor in a chapter 7 or 11 case).

-5 Pub.
+&lt;sup>5 Pub.
 L. No. 96-589, 94 Stat.
 3389 (1980)(codified at several sections of the IRC).

-$^{^{6}}$ See IRC § 1398.
+&lt;sup>6 See IRC § 1398.
 No separate entity for tax purposes is created where a partnership or corporation files for bankruptcy relief.
 IRC § 1399.

-7 See IRC § 1398(d)(2).
+&lt;sup>7 See IRC § 1398(d)(2).

-claims for taxes incurred within three years of the bankruptcy petition date) survive the discharge and, thus, significantly affect a debtor's fresh start.
+(such as claims for taxes incurred within three years of the bankruptcy petition date) survive the discharge and, thus, significantly affect a debtor's fresh start.